tayguara/protractorjs_and_cucumber/README.md

 The MIT License (MIT)

-Copyright (c) 2008-2017 eSapiens Internet S/A
+Copyright (c) 2013-2017 Tayguara Dias Reis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal